hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ## Responsiveness

 The Page Header component in Figma supports two sizes; `large` which accounts for the majority of desktop sizes and large tablets, and `small` which accounts for smaller tablet and mobile devices.
-The core difference between each variant is the stacking of elements.
+The core difference between each variant is the vertical stacking of elements.

 The Ember component uses a variety of different methods to ensure fluidity and responsiveness:

 - By default, the component will fill the page layout it is used within.
-It does not have any padding or margin applied explicitly to adapt to different layout and spacing methods.
+It does not have any padding or margin explicitly applied to adapt to different layout and spacing methods.
-- The component has breakpoints by means of a container query, one at `700px` and one at `400px`, that account for the majority of content within the component and stack elements in columns as the container shrinks.
+- The component has breakpoints by means of container queries (at `700px` and one at `400px`) that account for the majority of content within the component and stack elements in a single column as the container shrinks.
 - Elements displayed inline with each other (e.g., title and badges) have `flex-wrap: wrap;` set to wrap elements when the available space reduces.

 !!!
 Info